Whatever happened to Mushy from Educating Yorkshire?

-Five years after he appeared on Educating Yorkshire Musharaf ‘Mushy’ Asghar has a new career as a motivational speaker.
+Six years after he appeared on Educating Yorkshire Musharaf ‘Mushy’ Asghar has a new career as a motivational speaker.

-The 21-year-old was a schoolboy at Thornhill Community Academy when he had Channel 4 viewers in tears as struggled to overcome his stammer which culminated in a brave speech to his year group.
+The 22-year-old was a schoolboy at Thornhill Community Academy when he had Channel 4 viewers in tears as struggled to overcome his stammer which culminated in a brave speech to his year group.

 Mushy, who still lives in Dewsbury, has been giving talks to groups of schoolchildren and six formers this year with a key message that hard work and taking risks can bring success in life.